 You can add them to your bean soup or baked beans or you can just pick them up, wash them and eat them raw.
 By far, the micronutrient that’s most abundant inside clovers is manganese, and you also get decent quantities of magnesium, calcium and iron.
-Nope, I didn’t forget the health benefits: they are effective against arthritis and respiratory infections, they improve digestion, they’re used in dental care procedures and may even improve men’s sexual stamina.
+Clovers can be effective against arthritis and respiratory infection.
+They may also help to improve digestion.

 #3.
 The Common Mallow (Malva Sylvestris)

-Mallow is yet another urban edible that you can throw into your salad but it can also be used to treat bronchitis, throat infections and even asthma.
-It’s a good laxative and anti-inflammatory, it helps balance the pH levels in your stomach, helps restore damaged skin tissue, it’s good against ulcers and, just like the dandelion and it’s a great diuretic.
-Potassium, calcium, magnesium, vitamin C, vitamin A – these are all great and can be found in the common mallow.
+Mallow is yet another urban edible that you can throw into your salad.
+It has a mild, slightly sweet flavor.
+It can also be used to treat bronchitis, throat infections and even asthma.
+It’s a good laxative and anti-inflammatory.
+Potassium, calcium, magnesium, vitamin C, vitamin A can be found in the common mallow.

 #4.
 Chickweed (Stellaria media)

 Chickweed boasts in being a source of zinc, potassium, copper, magnesium, and vitamin C. It’s great as a pesto, in a smoothie, or topping a salad.
 A common weed, easily found all over the world.
 Externally, it is used for wounds, even on open skin, for drawing out toxins and increasing the permeability of bacterial cell walls.
 It’s also a fantastic lotion to treat joint pain, and various skin conditions OR, if you want, you can just tie it inside a thin cloth and place it on your bathtub.